Megalithic architectural elements

-This article describes several characteristic architectural elements typical of European megalithic (Stone Age) structures.
+Several megalithic architectural elements are characteristic of European Stone Age structures.

 Forecourt

 In archaeology, a forecourt is the name given to the area in front of certain types of chamber tomb.
 Forecourts were probably the venue for ritual practices connected with the burial and commemoration of the dead in the past societies that built these types of tombs.

 In European megalithic architecture, forecourts are curved in plan with the entrance to the tomb at the apex of the open semicircle enclosure that the forecourt creates.
 The sides were built up by either large upright stones or walls of smaller stones laid atop one another.

 Some also had paved floors and some had blocking stones erected in front of them to seal the tomb such as at West Kennet Long Barrow.
 Their shape, which suggests an attempt to focus attention on the tomb itself may mean that they were used ceremonially as a kind of open air auditorium during ceremonies.
 Excavation within some forecourts has recovered animal bone, pottery and evidence of burning suggesting that they served as locations for votive offerings or feasting dedicated to the dead.